Small Business Stocking A Shop

 Many small businesses have the dream of stocking a shop with their products, and this post aims to help guide those who have decided it’s the right time to approach shops.
 This post will also help new businesses evaluate when it’s the right time to begin the process.
 Everything you need to know about Small Business Stocking A Shop is right here!

 There are many things to consider when approaching a shop; do you want to sell your products on a wholesale basis?
 Would you prefer a sale or return agreement?
 Or perhaps renting a shelf is your preference?
 Not all shops offer each of these options, and it may depend on many factors as to whether they offer it, and whether it’s suitable for your business.

-Sale or return is the second best option as its relatively low risk for each party.
-However, it does mean having a large amount of stock tied up in shop.
+Sale or return is the second best option as it’s relatively low risk for each party.
+However, it does mean having a large amount of stock tied up in a shop.

 Renting a shelf seems to be the most popular option of offerings from shops, but it should be seriously considered as the pitfalls tend to be greater than the other options.
 The shop owner has no incentive to sell your products as you’ve already paid your rent.